24 Cities Near Orlando to Live in 2026

 Kissimmee was settled by the Confederate Major J.H.
 Allen, whose steamboat was the first cargo steamboat on the Kissimmee River.
 The area was originally a trading post, though it quickly grew to include millions of acres of marshlands and plains.

 Kissimmee established itself as an Orlando suburb and a destination for many theme park travelers.
-Its median age for residents is 35.3 years old, and it offers a diverse community.
+Its median age is 35.3, and it offers a diverse community.
 As a result, there are plenty of opportunities for careers in tourism and hospitality.

 You'll find plenty of apartments for rent in Kissimmee, with options near Florida's Turnpike.
-Take your pick of living near green space or in the middle of the action in Kissimmee.
+Take your pick of living near green space or closer to the busier commercial parts of the city.

 cities-near-orlando-4